DevMajed/ShoopingList/README.md

-# ShoopingList
+Project: ShoopingList

-This Code demonstrates how to implement a Shopping list using [ linked list ] data structure in C Languange.
+This Code demonstrates how to implement a Shopping list using [ linked list ]
+data structure in C Languange.

 Each item in the list has a name and a price.
 The program defines a struct called shopping_list which has